 At Lifetime Adoption, we’ve been helping women just like you find adoptive parents for their children since 1986.
 And in that time, we’ve seen the language of adoption change as much as the adoption process itself.
 One of the many things we’ve learned over all those years: You are not “giving up!”

-For example, we don’t really like to use the phrase “giving up the baby for adoption” anymore.
+For example, we don’t really like to use the phrase “giving baby up” anymore.
 The words “giving up” sound negative, even if they don’t really mean that the birth mother has given up.

 In fact, they are not “giving up.”
 When you choose adoption, you have chosen to make a new life for your baby — and for yourself!

-So instead of saying “giving the baby up for adoption,” we might say “placing a baby for adoption.”
+Now we might say “putting a baby up for adoption” or “placing a baby for adoption.”
 Why?
 Because language matters.
 It shapes our worldview.
 It sounds more proactive and more positive.
 (More on this below.)